-“Tourists don’t know where they’ve been, travellers don’t know where they are going. – Paul Theroux” We all have often gotten into the debate about whether someone is a traveller or a tourist.
-The debate in endless and there’s no point arguing over it.
-However, over the last 10 years of our travels we have observed some distinguishing factors between the two.
+“Tourists don’t know where they’ve been, travelers don’t know where they are going. – Paul Theroux” We all have often gotten into the debate about whether someone is a traveler or a tourist.
+The debate is endless and there’s no point arguing over it.
+However, over the last 10 years of our travels, we have observed some distinguishing factors between the two.
 Please note that this is based on what we have experienced and not an attempt to judge any type but simply highlighting the differences.

-Tourists need comfort; travellers need adventure – At one point in time, I needed a proper hotel room with a bed, AC, TV and housekeeping.
+At one point in time, I needed a proper hotel room with a bed, AC, TV, and housekeeping.
 I would fret at the slightest discomfort and make a scene if I wasn’t served food on time.
-But the more I traveled, I realise that these actually don’t contribute to my experience.
-Instead they often become barriers in me having a great time.
+But the more I traveled, I realize that these actually don’t contribute to my experience.
+Instead, they often become barriers in me having a great time.
 If I could only leave behind my inhibitions, my desires, my needs and travel free, I would have a memorable trip.
-And with time, I let go off these needs and today I can adapt to any room, any food, any place, any person and any situation.
+And with time, I let go of these needs and today I can adapt to any room, any food, any place, any person and any situation.
 That helps me focus more on the things that matter and less on other stuff.

-Tourists have groups; travellers can go solo – We being travellers can go anywhere even if it has to be alone.
+We being travelers can go anywhere even if it has to be alone.
 We look for opportunities to travel, connect with people, look for unknown destinations and feel the moment.
 For this purpose, we often do not require any companion as the journey itself is our companion.
 But a tourist often seeks comfort and engagement in the company they move around with.
-They need to have their friends/family with them otherwise they whole trip becomes a bit mundane
+They need to have their friends/family with them otherwise they the whole trip becomes a bit mundane

-Tourists see; travellers experience – More than often we seen people reaching a destination, taking pictures, eating good food and leaving.
+More than often we see people reaching a destination, taking pictures, eating good food and leaving.
 As if they are on a mission to cross off destinations from a list.
-People like us, travellers, however focus more of experiences, emotions of the place rather than the number of destinations they have been to.
+People like us, travelers, however, focus more on experiences, emotions of the place rather than the number of destinations they have been to.
 They are the ones who will come back with stories to share and can engage an audience in deep conversations about their journeys.

 Leave your comments and let us know what your experiences are!